As an Amazon Associate I earn from qualifying purchases.

 Well, according to ROLLO…

 - Works with any Thermal Direct Label.
 While it sounds like it should be the norm, this is actually a huge deal.
 Several companies (DYMO being the main culprit) have purposefully designed their printers so that you have to use their own brand of expensive labels.
-Such companies pretty much turn buying a thermal printer into a subscription service.
+Such companies pretty much turn the purchase of a thermal printer into a subscription service.
 While there are knockoff labels available for such companies, using them typically voids the warranty and will not get you any sympathy if you ever need to call customer service.
 Rollo, on the other hand, encourages you to use whatever thermal printer label you want in a huge variety of sizes!

 - Compatible with all major shipping platforms.
 If you go to Amazon and read the questions about specific printers, almost half of them are people asking, “Is this compatible with PayPal (or Stamps, eBay, Click-n-Ship, FedEx, etc)?”
 With a Rollo, the answer is pretty much always yes! eBay sellers, Etsy Sellers, Poshmarkers, or almost any home-based shipper will be able to use the Rollo with the platform of their choice.